1anshu-56/Princesah09/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am an undergraduate Computer science and Engineering student at IIIT-Hyderabad.
+I am an undergraduate Computer science and Engineering student at BBIT-Kolkata.
 C, C++, Python, Javascript, HTML, and Shell are the programming languages I am good at.
 I love to learn and build something new, productive, innovative and creative.
 * **I am interested in Web designing, Data Structure, and Astronomy**
 - 🌱 I’m currently learning ...
   - PHP
   - React js
+  - DSA
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - Outside tech, 📖 I love to read Poetry, 🖌️ do painting and skecthing, 🎵 listen to music.